mlars84/psi-oop-es6-lecture-notes/es6-intro.md

-# Psi ES6 Syntax IntroLecture Guide
+# Psi ES6 Syntax Intro Lecture Guide
 -
 ## Objectives
 - See some of the ES6 syntax